- See a full list of publications

 Past supervision topics have included projects on various 19th and 20th century novelists and short story writers from the perspective of narrative or literary theory, as well as directly theoretical subjects (structuralism/post-structuralism, rhetoric and reader-oriented theories, narrative memory and trauma); also on the study guide and the discipline of English, and interactive narrative.

-He would be interested in any new research proposals in the field of narrative theory, especially topics on fictionality, narrative and cognition, narrative across media (including new media and interactive/emergent narrative), interdisciplinary narrative studies and narrative creativity.
+He would be interested in any new research proposals in the field of narrative theory, especially topics on fictionality, narrative and complexity, narrative and cognition, narrative across media (including new media and interactive/emergent narrative), interdisciplinary narrative studies and narrative creativity.
 He would also welcome inquiries about projects on innovative fiction (especially American), early film, ideological criticism, and interdisciplinary dialogue across the “two cultures.”

 Richard has taught modules in American Literature (19th-century to present), Victorian Literature, Approaches to Literature, Narrative Theory, Philosophy and Literature, Critical theory and Early Film.